Auto Grad Functions

 Forward pass

-Pairwise loss learns the relative ordering of pairs of items.
+Pairwise loss learns the relative ordering between pairs of solutions.

 class pyepo.func.pairwiseLTR(optmodel, processes=1, solve_ratio=1, reduction='mean', dataset=None)